jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 sudo mv ~/doctl/doctl /usr/local/bin
 ```

-Configure doctl
+* doctl Configuration
   * Login to Digital Ocean
   * Go to "Manage".."API" on the left tab.
   * Applications & API..Tokens/Keys..Personal access tokens
   * Select `Generate New Token`
   * Token name: `digital-ocean-access-token`
     * Generate Token
   * Copy the generated token value for the next step.
   * Go to the right of the token, a `copy` prompt will pop up
   * Run this command and input the `digital-ocean-access-token` value when prompted
     * `doctl auth init`
   * Add the digital-ocean-cluster credentials to kubeconfig
     * `doctl kubernetes cluster kubeconfig save digital-ocean-cluster`

 #### kubectl - Kubernetes Command Line Interface

-`kubectl` is a command line tool used to interact with Kubernetes clusters.
+`kubectl` is a command line tool used to interact with the `digital-ocean-cluster` Kubernetes clusters.

 In the diagram below you see `kubectl` interacts with the Kubernetes API Server.